FIRE Movement: Is Financial Independence Possible in 2025?

 Calculation Method Purpose Key Consideration

-Rule of 25 Determines total savings needed Based on current annual expenses
+Rule of 25 Determines total savings needed Based on current annual expenses (focus on essential costs)

-Combined Approach Creates complete financial plan Requires regular recalibration
+Combined Approach Creates complete financial plan Requires regular recalibration for inflation and healthcare

 Lean FIRE for Minimalists